mattallty/Caporal.js/README.md

 const prog = require('caporal');
 prog
   .version('1.0.0')
-  // you specify arguments in .command()
+  // you specify arguments using .argument()
   // 'app' is required, 'env' is optional .command('deploy', 'Deploy an application') .argument('<app>', 'App to deploy', /^myapp|their-app$/)